post-thumb

 How Syria’s History Shapes Culture at Home, in the Markets, and at the Table

 Syria is not a country you can simply pass through.
-Here, the story begins with the earliest civilizations and stretches into the homes of Damascus and Aleppo, and their stone markets whose scent still lingers in memory.
+Its story begins with the world’s earliest civilizations and extends into the homes of Damascus and Aleppo, and their stone markets whose presence still lingers in memory.
+Syria’s history did not remain confined to books; over time, it became a way of life and a way of thinking that shaped Syrian culture as we see it today—clearly reflected in the home, the marketplace, and traditional Syrian cuisine.

-A broad look at Syria’s history: from the Kingdom of Ebla to today
+A Broad Look at Syria’s History: from the Kingdom of Ebla to Today

 Where does Syria’s history begin—Ebla, or Palmyra?